 Also, figure out what caused the damage.
 In some cases, the tenant would be required to pay for the damage.
 Know what you can push back on, and be knowledgeable about the law before you take any action.

 When the leak is found, stop the water!
 Even an inch of water can damage an entire building, so be sure to act fast.
-In fact, over time, it’s not uncommon for mold to grow on the walls that have been damaged by the water.
 Make sure to take pictures of the damage for insurance purposes, as this can help you with your claim after the disaster has been solved.
 As soon as you discover the problem, it’s important to call a team of professionals to help you.
 That’s where we come in!
 SM Absolute is here to help you!
-Contact our water damage experts for help with standing water and mold remediation services.
+Contact our water damage experts for help with standing water and flood damage.